LiaScript/docs/README.md

 @author <-- by: someone who wants to create something new
 ```

+    --{{1}}--
-By the way, macros are case-sensitive, thus there is a difference between
+By the way, macros are case-sensitive, thus there is a difference between the following ones:

-`@author` and `@Author`.
+`@author` is not equal to `@Author`.

-### Blocks
+#### Multi-Line Blocks

+    --{{0}}--
-Block-macros are not followed by an colon and are parsed until they reach the
+Block macros don't have a colon after the macro name and continue parsing until they encounter the `@end` symbol.
-`@end` symbol.
-Every macro can also be used to define Markdown content, HTML,
-CSS, or even JavaScript.
+They can contain Markdown content, HTML, CSS, or JavaScript, providing greater flexibility in defining custom elements or functionalities.
+Block macros also preserve whitespaces and newlines, allowing you to format and structure content more precisely within the macro block.

 ``` md
 <!--